Snadde/infotainment/README.md

 Infotainment and mobile devices project
 ---------------------------------------

-Experiments can be found in experiments folder
+Experiments can be found in experiments folder.